Qxcyll/Simple_Dice_Py/README.md

 # Simple_Dice_Py
-Simple dice game you can play on the terminal
+Simple dice game made in python that you can play on the terminal